dtolnay/quote/README.md

 The quote crate provides a [`quote!`] macro within which you can write Rust code that gets packaged into a [`TokenStream`] and can be treated as data.
 You should think of `TokenStream` as representing a fragment of Rust source code.
-This type can be returned directly back to the compiler by a procedural macro to get compiled into the caller's crate.

 [`TokenStream`]: https://docs.rs/proc-macro2/0.4/proc_macro2/struct.TokenStream.html